alliander-opensource/AIFES/CONTRIBUTING.md

 information on using github issues.

 ## Community Guidelines
-This project follows the [GitHub community guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines).
+This project follows the following [Code of Conduct](https://github.com/alliander-opensource/AIFES/CODE_OF_CONDUCT.md).

 ## Source Code Headers